bentoml/BentoML/docs/source/tutorial.rst

    a shape for input/output validation.
 Learn more about them in :doc:`reference/api_io_descriptors`.

-Inside the API function, user can define any business logic, feature fetching, and feature transformation code.
+Inside the API function, users can define any business logic, feature fetching, and feature transformation code.
 Model inference calls are made directly through runner objects, that are passed into :code:`bentoml.Service(name=.., runners=[..])` call when creating the service object.